nvitya/vihal/README.md

    - UDP Networking (work in progress)
    - TCR Networking (planned)

-# User Manual
+# Documentation

-For more information you find the user manual here: [/doc/README.md](/doc/README.md) (work in progress)
+For more information you find the documentation here: [/doc/README.md](/doc/README.md) (work in progress)